David Lloyd George: Prime Minister (1916–1922)

+Lloyd George's tenure as wartime prime minister from 1916 to 1918, remains a subject of intense historical scrutiny, primarily due to its military success and his restructuring of the office along presidential lines.
+His ascent to the premiership marked a significant departure from traditional norms, as he was the first Welshman to hold the office.
+Once in office his leadership style diverged markedly from his predecessors, characterized by a more dynamic and interventionist approach to governance.
+Lloyd George relied on his political background: rooted in Liberalism, advocating for social reforms and challenging the established aristocratic order, he had made his mark through his persuasive oratory and political acumen.

 War leader (1916–1918)

 Forming a government

 The fall of Asquith as prime minister split the Liberal Party into two factions: those who supported him and those who supported the coalition government.
 In his War Memoirs, Lloyd George compared himself with Asquith:

 There are certain indispensable qualities essential to the Chief Minister of the Crown in a great war. ...
 Such a minister must have courage, composure, and judgment.
 All this Mr. Asquith possessed in a superlative degree. ...
 But a war minister must also have vision, imagination and initiative—he must show untiring assiduity, must exercise constant oversight and supervision of every sphere of war activity, must possess driving force to energize this activity, must be in continuous consultation with experts, official and unofficial, as to the best means of using the resources of the country in conjunction with the Allies for the achievement of victory.
 If to this can be added a flair for conducting a great fight, then you have an ideal War Minister.

 After December 1916 Lloyd George relied on the support of Conservatives and of the press baron Lord Northcliffe (who owned both The Times and the Daily Mail).
 Besides the Prime Minister, the five-member War Cabinet contained three Conservatives (Lord President of the Council and Leader of the House of Lords Lord Curzon, Chancellor of the Exchequer and Leader of the House of Commons Bonar Law, and Minister without Portfolio Lord Milner) and Arthur Henderson, unofficially representing Labour.
 Edward Carson was appointed First Lord of the Admiralty, as had been widely touted during the intrigues of the previous month, but excluded from the War Cabinet.
 Amongst the few Liberal frontbenchers to support Lloyd George were Christopher Addison (who had played an important role in drumming up some backbench Liberal support for Lloyd George), H. A. L. Fisher, Lord Rhondda and Sir Albert Stanley.
 Edwin Montagu and Churchill joined the government in the summer of 1917.